 Groom and zoom!

 We regularly groom 25-30 km of trails with machine-set and rolled track.
 We go off at times and pack more.
-We operate a Pisten Bulley 160 snowcat, a tracked UTV, and two large four-stroke snowmobiles.
+We operate a Pisten Bulley 160 snowcat and two large four-stroke snowmobiles.
 Yellowstone Tracking pull-behind groomers do most of our work.
 Skaters may find us on the narrow side, so consider bringing diagonal stride skis as well as a backcountry setup in your quiver.
 First-timers will feel our trails are groomed with them in mind.

 Winter in Canaan Valley

 XC exploration is fun at our neighboring Canaan Valley and Blackwater Falls state parks.
-XC skiers can also purchase one-way lift tickets at Timberline and Canaan Valley ski resorts-perfect for multi-day backcountry getaways in Dolly Sods Wilderness and Monongahela National Forest!
+XC skiers can also purchase one-way lift tickets at Canaan Valley ski resort and come over the top to White Grass, mostly all downhill.

 The Canaan Valley National Wildlife Refuge provides many learning opportunities as well, including guided natural history snowshoe trips and hikes.
 All together, the Canaan Valley region offers one of the finest Nordic networks in the eastern U.S. with well over 100 km of trails.
 Check out the amazing topography on our maps, also available for free in the lodge.